DCULibrary/open-refine-workshop/_workshop/3-getting-started.md

 ![parsing screenshot](assets/images/parsing.png)

-The exact options to choose vary depending on the type of data you are importing.
+What you choose here will depend on the type of data you are importing, or if anything is appearing unexpectedly in the preview window.
 For this exercise we'll make a few checks:

 * Click in the `Character encoding` box and set it to `UTF-8`.
 This can be important if you have a dataset that uses certain special characters.
-* Ensure the first row is used to create the column headings by checking the box `Parse next 1 line(s) as column headers` (this should already be checked)
+* Ensure the first row is used to create the column headings by having `1` entered in `Parse next 1 line(s) as column headers` (it should default to this when it recognises header content)
-* Make sure the `Parse cell text into numbers, dates, ...` box is not checked.
+* Make sure the `Attempt to parse cell text into numbers` box is not checked.
 We will work through this during the exercises.
 * The `Project Name` box in the upper right corner will default to the title of your imported file.
 Click here and give your project a different name

 Once you are happy click the `Create Project >>` button at the top right of the screen.
 This will create the project and open it for you.
 Projects are saved as you work on them, there is no need to save copies as you go along.

 #### Going Further
 * Look at the other options on the Import screen - try changing some of these options and see how that changes the Preview and how the data appears after import.
 * Do you have access to JSON or XML data?
 If so the first stage of the import process will prompt you to select a `record path` i.e. the parts of the file that will form the data rows in the OpenRefine project.
+This is not covered in this lesson.

 ## Layout of OpenRefine

-OpenRefine displays data in a _tabular_ format.
-Each row will usually represent a _record_ in the data, while each column represents a type or field of information.
+OpenRefine displays data in _tabular_ format.
+Each row will usually represent an _instance_ of the data, while each column represents a type or field of information.
 This is similar to how you might view data in a spreadsheet or a database.
-As with a spreadsheet, the individual bits of data live in _cells_ at the intersection of a row and a column.
+As with a spreadsheet, the individual bits or values of data are in _cells_ at the intersection of a row and a column.

 #### Working with data